 There are several ways to measure chemical concentrations in produce wash water but how do you know which method is right for you?
 In this article we have outlined the various factors you should consider when choosing the best test method.

-Food and beverage products go through a series of cleaning and sanitization processes.
-Chlorine, Chlorine Dioxide and Peracetic Acid (PAA) are commonly used sanitizers in the food and beverage industry.
-It is important that the correct concentration of sanitizer is used to ensure the successful operation of the system.
+Food and beverage products go through a series of cleaning and sanitisation processes.
+Chlorine, Chlorine Dioxide and Peracetic Acid (PAA) are commonly used sanitisers in the food and beverage industry.
+It is important that the correct concentration of sanitiser is used to ensure the successful operation of the system.

-Tests are performed on wash water to verify that the correct amount of sanitizer is present.
-Without regular testing you may be overdosing or underdosing your sanitizer which both present problems.
+Tests are performed on wash water to verify that the correct amount of sanitiser is present.
+Without regular testing you may be overdosing or underdosing your sanitiser which both present problems.
 Underdosing can compromise cleanliness and safety, and overdosing can affect product quality and increase chemical costs.